ALejietis96/RFD2-Checklist-and-Final-Report/README.md

 - <b>Files about</b>

+  - <c>If in the file there are highlights with yellow, those are topics, that I contributed to </c>

   - <c>Testing checklist - all checklists of Use cases that were used during the sprint </c>

-  - <c>Finnal report - Report of all squad members.
+  - <c>Final report - Report of all squad members.
 All checklist items and their corresponding found Bugs </c>